MulhamKassab/MyCV/README.md

-# Visual interactive of my resume
+# ÷nteractive representation of my resume